- » Health facts

-- In 2006-2010, the age-standardised death rate from kidney disease was four times higher for Indigenous people than for non-Indigenous people.
+- In 2008-2012, the age-standardised death rate from kidney disease was 2.6 times higher for Indigenous people than for non-Indigenous people.

-- In 2011-12, after age-adjustment, Indigenous people were hospitalised for injury at 2.0 times the rate for other Australians.
+- In 2012-13, after age-adjustment, Indigenous people were hospitalised for injury at nearly twice the rate for other Australians.

 - In 2012, injury was the third most common cause of death among Indigenous people, accounting for 15% of Indigenous deaths.

-- In 2004-2005, 27% of Indigenous people reported having a respiratory condition, after age-adjustment, the levels of respiratory disease were similar for Indigenous and non-Indigenous people.
+- In 2012-2013, 31% of Indigenous people reported having a respiratory condition.
+After age-adjustment, the level of respiratory disease was 1.2 times higher for Indigenous than non-Indigenous people.

 - In 2012-2013, 18% of Indigenous people reported having asthma.

-- In 2012, after age-adjustment, the death rate for Indigenous people was 2.2 times that for non-Indigenous people.
+- In 2012, after age-adjustment, the death rate for respiratory disease for Indigenous people was 2.2 times that for non-Indigenous people.